 What Is Topical Steroid Withdrawal (TSW)?

-Topical steroid withdrawal (TSW), also referred to as Red Skin Syndrome, is an iatrogenic condition that occurs after recurrent steroid use.
-Topical steroid withdrawal is most prominent in cases where patients have used high-potency steroids frequently for a prolonged period of time, or used steroids on the face Women who blush easily seem to be at higher risk as well, whereas very few cases have been reported in children.
+Topical steroid withdrawal (TSW) is a syndrome that can occur after steroid use.
+According to a 2015 literature review conducted by the National Eczema Association and leading eczema researchers, topical steroid withdrawal is most prominent in cases where patients have used high-potency steroids frequently for a prolonged period of time, or used steroids on the face.
+Women who blush easily seem to be at higher risk as well, whereas very few cases have been reported in children.

 TSW symptoms can vary from person to person, and there is no formal diagnostic criteria.
-Raw, red skin with blisters or flaking, with very fine scale described as “snow,” are the most prominent symptom of TSW, but other possible topical steroid withdrawal symptoms include:
+Raw skin with oozing and flaking are common symptoms of TSW, but other possible topical steroid withdrawal symptoms include:

-- “Red sleeve” (Redness that ends abruptly in a noticeable line at the wrist or ankles)
+- “Sleeve sign” (Erythema that ends abruptly in a noticeable line at the wrist or ankles)

-- “Elephant wrinkles” (Thickened, wrinkly skin, particularly around the knees)
+- “Elephant wrinkles” (Thickened, wrinkly skin, particularly around the knees or other joints)

 What Does TSW Look Like?